 Recommended capacity for 1/18th scale vehicles is 1500mAh+, 1/10th, 1/8th, and 1/5th scale recommended capacity is 5000mAh+.
 Do not use 20C continuous discharge batteries.
-We recommend 30C continuous discharge or higher for 1/18th scale to 1/8th scale vehicles (or high quality 25C batteries such as Traxxas® Power Cells®), and 50C continuous or higher for 1/5th scale vehicles.
+We recommend 30C continuous discharge or higher for 1/18th scale to 1/8th scale vehicles, and 50C continuous or higher for 1/5th scale vehicles.
 Using too low of a C rating or capacity will damage your ESC and will not be covered under warranty.